1. What is Remarketing?

-I can also drill down to any lists by clicking on it to learn more about it Like Aquisition channels, age, gender, country etc. In the Above pic, I am looking at the Country report for my Returning visitor's lists.
-You can see actually the returning visitors from India, Israel, and Poland are performing better than the other countries.
-Though I don't have a statistically significant data to make a decision right now but if I have enough data then I definitely want to focus my efforts for this list on these countries rather than targeting all the countries.
+I can also drill down into any list by clicking on it to learn more about them.
+Here, I am looking at the country report for my Returning visitor’s lists.
+You can see that returning visitors from India, Israel, and Poland are performing better than any other countries.

 9. A/B Testing Remarketing Campaigns –

 Yes, you can also run A/B test on your remarketing Campaigns with Google Analytics.
-To do that, you need to create two or more identical Remarketing lists and run different ad campaigns for each list.
-And then you can measure their performance inside Google Analytics.
+To do so, you need to create two or more identical Remarketing lists and run different ad campaigns for each list.

-1. Go to the Audience under Admin to create a new Audience as we did throughout this post.
+1. First go to the Audience under Admin to create a new Audience as we did throughout this post.

-4. Then click apply and Name the List with Test.
+3. Then click apply and name the list with Test.

-6. Click Apply and give it a name with Control.
+5. Click apply and give it the name “control”.

-8. Then, Let the campaigns run for some time to get enough data for a meaningful comparison.
+7. Then, let the campaigns run for some time to get enough data for a meaningful comparison.

-10. Now, apply these segments to your Google Analytics Goals overview and E-commerce overview reports to quickly measure their performance as we did earlier in the Post or apply to other reports if you need to.
-That's all you need to do to A/B test and measure your Remarketing Campaigns inside Google Analytics.
+9. Now, apply these segments to your Google Analytics Goals overview and E-commerce overview reports to quickly measure their performance as we did earlier in the Post or apply it to any other reports.

 Download Link – A/B Testing User Buckets condition lists.